-Please note that the final enrolment date for this qualification will be in October 2019 after which it will no longer be available to new students.
+Please note that the final enrolment date for this qualification will be 10 October 2019 after which it will no longer be available to new students.
 You must complete your study by 31 December 2022.
 If you would like to discuss your options with one of our advisers, please contact us.

 This masters degree addresses the needs of development managers as well as other professionals who work in development contexts, local and global, Study promotes a better understanding of the complex processes labelled 'development', with a particular focus on dealing with conflict and on building the institutions that make development sustainable.
 The degree culminates in a research project which enhances both your research skills and understanding of a development management problem.
 Throughout, this degree helps build a range of development management skills, and encourages critical reflection on how development is managed at present and creative thinking on how it might be managed better.

 You will need a computer with internet access to study for this qualification.
 For most OU qualifications a Microsoft Windows (new since 2007), Apple Mac (OS X 10.6 or later) or Linux computer should be adequate.
 However, some qualifications require more specific IT equipment, in which case you will need additional software to use an Apple Mac or Linux computer.
 A detailed technical specification for your modules will be made available when you register.
 Please note, technical specifications do change over time to match computer developments and the way we teach.